DominicA89231/3D-Voxel-Engine/README.md

 Right now, you can place a cube anywhere in 3D space, and my program will automatically project it onto a two-dimensional screen.

-# BUGS

-This project proved to be much more difficult than I thought.
-When looking from everything at a distance, it appears to be perfectly fine.
-However, when you get very close to a cube, unpredictable behavior starts to happen.
-Furthermore, drawing textures on the sides of the cubes leads to the textures becoming stretched, so only solid colors work well right now.